 38. T-bar Style Pulls

 Yes, many homeowners and kitchen design experts hate laminate.
 But hear us out.
-High definition laminate can be a great design option for your kitchen countertops.
+High-definition laminate can be a great design option for kitchen countertops.

-Used mostly in place of real granite, laminate countertops provide the aesthetic of marble and granite, for the price of cheap plastic.
-Well, with high definition laminate, nothing about the final design will look tacky.
+Used mostly in place of real granite, laminate countertops provide the aesthetic of marble and granite for the price of cheap plastic.
+With high-definition laminate, nothing about the final design will look tacky.

-High definition laminate does a great job of mimicking the visual chaos and patterns of real granite.
-Thus, it better replicates natural granite compared to other laminate options you’d get in the market, which use repetition patterns.
+High-definition laminate does a great job mimicking real granite's visual chaos and patterns.
+Thus, it better replicates natural granite than other laminate options you’d get in the market, which use repetition patterns.

 But there’s a downside.

-In terms of uniqueness, high definition laminate doesn’t score that well.
-Yes, it’s an improvement to the mostly lackluster laminate countertops, but most homebuyers and homeowners still have a prejudice against this material.
+In terms of uniqueness, high-definition laminate doesn’t score that well.
+Yes, it’s an improvement over the mostly lackluster laminate countertops, but most homebuyers and homeowners still have a prejudice against this material.

 Thus, if you’re planning on selling your house after remodeling the kitchen, this countertop might affect the resale value.